awslabs/simpleiot-build/website/simpleiot/docs/workshops/starter/hello-world.md

 9. The previous step generated a zip file called _hello-world-m5-arduino-esp32.zip_.
 Feel free to open it and inspect the contents to see what was created by SimpleIOT.

-10. Now plug your AWS IoT EduKit into your computer using the USB-C cable.
+10. Now plug your M5Stack Core2 into your computer using the USB-C cable.

 11. Build and flash the code via the CLI:
 ```